Love is colourblind? The need for romantasy books becoming more diverse

 UK ASP: £16.40

-These figures not only demonstrate substantial sales but also indicate that readers are willing to pay premium prices for diverse Romantasy titles.
+Figures demonstrate sales but also indicate that readers are willing to pay premium prices for diverse Romantasy titles.
+That is also reflective in the volume of units that are sold for each book.

 The Impact of Representation